nfagerlund/terraform-website/content/source/docs/cloud/workspaces/settings.html.md

 ~> **Important:** Since some API calls refer to a workspace by its name, changing the name can sometimes break existing integrations.

+### Execution Mode

+[remote backend]: /docs/backends/types/remote.html

+Whether to use Terraform Cloud as the Terraform execution platform for this workspace.

+The default value is "Remote", which instructs Terraform Cloud to perform Terraform runs on its own disposable virtual machines.
+This provides a consistent and reliable run environment, and enables advanced features like Sentinel policy enforcement, cost estimation, notifications, version control integration, and more.

+To disable remote execution for a workspace, change its execution mode to "Local".
+The workspace will store state, which Terraform can access using the [remote backend][].

 ### Auto Apply and Manual Apply

 Whether or not Terraform Cloud should automatically apply a successful Terraform plan.
 If you choose manual apply, an operator must confirm a successful plan and choose to apply it.